Volvo Car Corporation part of major European study that reveals:

 New safety technology reduces the risk of motorway rear-end impacts by up to 42 percent

-The final report from the EuroFOT research project, which has brought together 28 European companies and organizations, confirms that Volvo Car Corporation's systems, which help drivers avoid incidents and collisions, deliver significant benefits.
+The final report from the EuroFOT research project, which has brought together 28 European companies and organizations, confirms that Volvo Car Corporation's systems to help drivers avoid incidents and collisions deliver significant benefits.

 A car with adaptive cruise control and collision warning, for instance, cuts the risk of colliding with the vehicle in front on a motorway by up to 42 percent.

 The large-scale European Field Operational Test on Active Safety Systems (EuroFOT) is a research project supported by European funds.
 It involves 28 organisations, including Swedish participants Volvo Car Corporation, Volvo Trucks and Chalmers University of Technology.

 100 Volvo V70 and XC70 models with a total of 263 drivers participated in EuroFOT.
 All cars were fitted with cameras and sensors that registered every second of every journey for 18 months, which meant that every little incident and situation could be studied and evaluated.

 These cars supplied Volvo Car Corporation's safety experts with 30 terra bytes of data from 3 million kilometres of driving.
 The final report from EuroFOT also includes material from other vehicle manufacturers.

 "The analyses show that our world-leading focus on new safety and support technologies delivers results in everyday traffic conditions.
 Since the start of EuroFOT, we have presented a number of new systems and in addition refined already existing technologies.
 One example is Pedestrian Detection with Full Auto Brake, which alerts the driver and automatically brakes the car if there is a pedestrian in the road," says Peter Mertens, Senior Vice President Research & Development at Volvo Car Corporation.

 Analysis of the Volvos used in EuroFOT focused on five technological solutions: